coreos/coreos-kubernetes/Documentation/getting-started.md

 The CIDR network to use for pod IPs.
 Each pod launched in the cluster will be assigned an IP out of this range.
-This network must be routable between all nodes in the cluster.
+This network must be routable between all hosts in the cluster.
 In a default installation, the flannel overlay network will provide routing to this network.

 <hr/>

 **SERVICE_IP_RANGE**=10.3.0.0/24

 The CIDR network to use for service cluster VIPs (Virtual IPs).
 Each service will be assigned a cluster IP out of this range.
 This must not overlap with any IP ranges assigned to the `POD_NETWORK`, or other existing network infrastructure.
-Routing to these VIPs is handled by a local kube-proxy service to each node, and are not required to be routable between nodes.
+Routing to these VIPs is handled by a local kube-proxy service to each host, and are not required to be routable between hosts.

 <hr/>